indra-labs/indra/doc/whitepaper.md

 There is no need for
-negotiating connections, data is simply forwarded around on the basis of pre-agreed contracts of service created by the purchase of data sessions, and authenticated by valid session headers.
+negotiating connections, data is simply forwarded around on the basis of pre-agreed contracts of service created by the purchase of data sessions, and authenticated by valid headers, which prove relation to the session root code.

-This messaging strategy does require a constant request/reply pattern, but a node does not need to send a second request unless the response does not come back within an expected time window.
+This messaging strategy does require a constant request/reply pattern, but a node does not need to send a second request unless the response does not come back within an expected time window, or is expected to have some amount of delay.

 For some applications, this is fine, such as a terminal session, as while the user is not asking for anything, the